saulrichardson/solstice/src/injestion/scientific/README.md

 ## Architecture Overview

 The scientific pipeline is the primary document processing system in Solstice, designed specifically for structured academic and clinical documents.
-It extends `BasePDFPipeline` with optimizations for research papers, clinical trials, and scientific publications.
+It provides optimizations for research papers, clinical trials, and scientific publications using functional consolidation approaches.

 ## Key Features